DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

   Transform --> Query[Query Data with DuckDB]
 ```

-The workflow code: [`01_getting_started_data_pipeline.yaml`](flows/01_getting_started_data_pipeline.yaml).
-Add this flow from the UI if you haven't already and run it to see the results.
+Add the flow [`01_getting_started_data_pipeline.yaml`](flows/01_getting_started_data_pipeline.yaml) from the UI if you haven't already and execute it to see the results.
 Inspect the Gantt and Logs tabs to understand the flow execution.

 ### Local DB: Load Taxi Data to Postgres

 Before we start loading data to GCP, we'll first play with the Yellow and Green Taxi data using a local Postgres database running in a Docker container.
 To keep things simple, we'll use the same database as the one we set up for Kestra in Docker Compose.

-The flow will extract CSV data partitioned by year and month, create final and monthly tables, load data to the monthly table, and finally merge the data to the final destination table.
+The flow will extract CSV data partitioned by year and month, create tables, load data to the monthly table, and finally merge the data to the final destination table.

 ```mermaid
 graph LR